Kale06/java-web-container/README.md

 - Gradle

 ## How to run
+Pull the image from the Docker Hub repository by executing the command `docker pull kale0602/alpine-java-webapp-container`.

+or

 Build the application using this command `docker build . -t {preferred docker image name here}` then run it using docker-compose or `docker run {preferred docker image name here} -p 8080:8080` then watch it run.